Skip to content

 To configure a default Intune tenant follow the instruction here.

-To onboard an application version one time find your desired application version and click on the <Onboard> button.
+To onboard an application version one-time, find your desired application version and click on the <Onboard> button.

-You can use the filters to find a specific architecture, Package Type, Language or Scope (user/machine install)
+You can use the filters to find a specific Architecture, Package Type, Language or Scope (user/machine install)

 If you receive an error when trying to onboard an application from the Patch Catalog, check the following: